 - CON: Language difficulties

-The language barrier in Japan is an unfortunate reality and can be a major obstacle for newly arrived expats.
+The language barrier in Japan is an unfortunate reality and can be a significant obstacle for newly arrived expats.
 Both speaking and reading Japanese are notoriously hard to master.
 English has few similarities with the language, and native English speakers often struggle to find a jumping-off point.
 Not being able to speak the local language can lead to feelings of isolation, but simply putting in the effort to try to communicate in Japanese will earn favour with the locals.

 Lifestyle in Japan